Bigfoot? Aren't those creatures of the great northwest?

 Mulberry leaves are the food of silk worms.
 Forests of mulberry trees are grown in China to feed a large voracious population of silk worms.
 I have not heard of anyone growing silk worms in this area.

 Bigfoot stands in the clearing.
 He is positioned to be only visible to drivers travelling from north to south.
-The view of Bigfoot in the clearing is facing to the south.
+The camera view of Bigfoot in the clearing is facing to the south; his eyes look to the northwest.

 Anyone who drives around at night will see pairs of eyes gleaming back, from the many nocturnal critters that roam the country.